ds-rants/ds-rants/posts/2025/2025_12_angry_pandas_guide_the_vengeance/angry_pandas_vengeance.md

    Good lad!

-1. No `inplace=True`.
-It prevents method chaining and does nothing for memory.
+2. **No `inplace=True`:** It prevents method chaining and provides no memory benefits.
-1. Use `lambda df: df...` to reference the current dataframe when filtering or creating new columns.
+3. **Embrace Method Chaining:** Use `lambda df: df...` to reference the current DataFrame when filtering or creating new columns.
-1. Do not create DataFrame inbreeding with horrible self-joins.
-You should use the `groupby().transform()` which are similar to SQL window functions.
+4. **Avoid Self-Joins:** Use `groupby().transform()` (similar to SQL window functions) instead of merging aggregated DataFrames back into themselves.
-1. The use of `.apply` is typically done be weak minded people who have no clue of the absolute glory of _**Vectorization**_.
+5. **Prioritize Vectorization:** Prefer built-in vectorized operations (`.str`, `.dt`) over `.apply()` for simple column transformations.
-1. The only places where `.apply` can be tolerated are usually when using the same transformation on multiple columns for sake of readability, or after `.groupby` operations but beware of the complexity demon here!
+6. **Careful Use of `.apply()`:** it might be tolerated for applying the same transformation to multiple columns (for the sake of readability), or after `.groupby` operations, but beware of the complexity demon here!
-1. Any preprocessing of ≈10GBs on average hardware nowadays should definitely take less than a few 10s of seconds.
+7. **Estimate How Fast You Code Should Run:** Expect the processing of ~10GB of real-life data on average hardware to take a few tens of seconds, not minutes or worse...
-   Be extremely skeptic if you reach a minute or above.
+   Be extremely skeptical of any code that takes longer.

 Again, we are not doing any kind of optimization around here; we are just writing code that does not suck utterly and that is not a waste of CPU cycles.
 Method chaining is a good way to limit your own ability to do stupid shit, and it keeps you within a decent range of the "optimal" processing time you can hope to have in pure _pandas_.